caggri/ansible-tutorial/README.md

 ## How to start?

+For ARM Systems:  `kubectl apply -f tutorial_arm.yaml`<br>
-Just type:  `kubectl apply -f tutorial.yaml`
+For x86 Systems:  `kubectl apply -f tutorial_x86.yaml`

+To remove, just change appy to delete.

 <br>